Department for International Trade: Ministers

 The role of Minister of State for International Trade was downgraded, soon after Rishi Sunak became Prime Minister in October 2022, to the more junior rank of Parliamentary Under-Secretary.
 At the same time, Kemi Badenoch's assumption of the role of Minister for Women and Equalities saw the appointment of two additional Parliamentary Under-Secretaries to support this additional portfolio.
 Badenoch retained the portfolio for Women and Equalities when the department was dissolved and merged.

 Trade remedies

 After Britain left the EU, the Trade Remedies Investigations Directorate (TRID) of the Department for International Trade was created to investigate whether new trade remedies are needed to prevent injury to UK industries caused by unfair trading practices and unforeseen surges in imports.
 These remedies usually take the form of additional duties on those imports.

-Following Royal Assent of the Trade Act 2021 TRID became an independent arms-length body, the Trade Remedies Authority (TRA), on 1 June 2021.
+Following Royal Assent of the Trade Act 2021, TRID became an independent arm's-length body, the Trade Remedies Authority (TRA), on 1 June 2021.
 The Authority is based in Reading.